-"Kuriha-ran" (Neocheiropteris ensata) belongs to the Polypodiaceae family.
-It is an evergreen fern that is distributed westward from Kanto district of Honshu to Shikoku and Kyushu, as well as Jeju-do (southern Korea), Taiwan, China and India.
+"Kuriha-ran" (Neocheiropteris ensata) belongs to the family Polypodiaceae.
+It is an evergreen fern that is distributed westward from Kanto district of Honshu to Shikoku and Kyushu in Japan, as well as Jeju-do (southern Korea), Taiwan, China and India.
 This fern grows on the grounds and rocks in mountain forests, and can reach 30-50 cm in height.
 The rhizomatous roots are elongated and creeping under the grounds.
 The leaves are lanceolate, pepery with long petioles.
 The sori are roundish and irregularly-arranged in several rows on either side of rachis.
 The Japanese name is derived from the appearance of chestnut's leaf.